ranjandaswani/react-simplequizapp/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open on locals [http://localhost:3000/react-simplequizapp](http://localhost:3000/react-simplequizapp) to view it in your browser.